 Ending the silence, suddenly papa asked, “Would you like to visit that Himachal Museum?”

-The photo gallery cum museum was very famous in our area and everytime we crossed it, we desired to visit it.
+The photo gallery cum museum of Himachal culture was very famous in our area and everytime we crossed it, we desired to visit it.
 But most of the times we were in a hurry and have to leave our visit for the next time.
 And when once again he asked, I spontaneously exclaimed, “Yes, a big Yes!
 Let’s go!”.
 Usually after asking our opinion, he drives away without stopping but that day luckily he stopped.

 As he parked the car, a very artistically created series of rock carvings engraved near the entrance, attracted my sight, and I already knew that the place was perfect treat for my photographer soul.

 I decided to entour the photo gallery firstly and then return back to outside.
 As we entered the hall, the receptionist switched on his radio, on which a beautiful melody of 60s or 70s was being played.
 The song elevated a mood that switched us to a period when most of the photos of that gallery were taken, that period of time when coloured photography has just arrived and instantly has became popular .